asrahman97/project4/README.md

-# Project 4
-A Full Stack recipe discovery app

-## Recipe Serendipity
+# Recipe Serendipity
-Is a recipe app where users can search for recipes depending on what they have in their pantry.
+A Full Stack recipe discovery app where users can search for recipes depending on what they have in their pantry.
+They can also add their own!

 ## MVP Goals
 - User-authentication with JWT <br>